 Cemetery Markers for Rebar - To identify Cemetery Lots & Blocks

 Berntsen cemetery markers come with an imprint suitable for use in cemeteries.
 Berntsen Cemetery Lot Markers are available in 2" and 3 ¼" diameters.
 They fit 1/2" or 5/8" rebar as the SureGrip plastic insulator holds the cap tightly to the rebar and virtually eliminates dissimilar metal corrosion.
-Orbital forged from 6000 aluminum so they won't crack or break, yet soft enough to punch numbers easily in the field with our stamp sets.
+Orbital forged from 6000 aluminum which is highly resistant to chipping, cracking and breaking, yet soft enough to punch numbers easily in the field with our stamp sets.

 The Berntsen EcoStake is made of recycled plastic and is UV protected.
 It will not rot, splinter or split and is not subject to insect damage.
 Each EcoStake contains a magnet in the top that makes later location a snap.
 The plastic top is imprinted with a four quadrant cross to stamp your Lot & Block numbers.

 Thank you for choosing Berntsen cemetery markers for rebar.
 For over 40 years Berntsen has worked to continuously improve and develop our products and service to exceed your needs.
 Exclusive features of our metal cemetery markers & rebar caps include: